-Brigantine Public School District is committed to ensuring that all of our students, regardless of the economic conditions in our geographic area, are provided with all necessary resources to succeed.
-We are also committed to ensuring that each student is able to fully participate in Brigantine Schools’ extracurricular activities regardless of economic status.
-Brigantine Schools encourage all families that are eligible to apply for participation in the federal free and reduced lunch program.
-Participation in this program will provide your student with a free or reduced cost breakfast and lunch.
+The Brigantine Public School District is committed to ensuring that all of our scholars are provided with the necessary resources to succeed.
+We are also committed to ensuring that each scholar is able to fully participate in Brigantine Schools’ extracurricular activities regardless of economic status.
+Brigantine Schools encourages all families that are eligible to apply for participation in the federal free and reduced lunch program.
+Participation in this program will provide your scholar with a free or reduced cost for breakfast and lunch.

 AFFORDABLE INTERNET AT HOME

 You may qualify if you are eligible for public assistance programs such as the National School Lunch Program, Housing Assistance, Medicaid, SNAP, SSI, and others.